MSc by Research in Oncology

 You will be encouraged to make the most of the doctoral training and research methods provision available across the Medical Sciences Division and to attend departmental and divisional seminars.
 As an MSc by Research student you will be given the opportunity to present your work at a variety of seminars and sessions in the department.

 You will be admitted directly to a particular research area led by a Principal Investigator who will be appointed your supervisor.
 You will be based in a research lab and undertake research on a subject agreed with your supervisor.
-All MSc candidates are assigned two supervisors in total, one acting as the main day-to-day research supervisor and the second as an additional academic mentor.
+All MSc by Research candidates are assigned two supervisors in total, one acting as the main day-to-day research supervisor and the second as an additional academic mentor.

 The allocation of graduate supervision is the responsibility of the Department of Oncology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.